M29992/basic-portfolio-template/README.md

 # Matthew Evans Portfolio site
-This repo is used to contain my personal portfolio tool using basic CSS, HTML and Javascript due to the limitations placed by using github pages.
+This repository is used to contain my personal portfolio tool using basic CSS, HTML and Javascript due to the limitations placed by using github pages.

 please click [here](https://mattie.io/) to view the portfolio site.